 “Proud of #SoundVentures’ work with @Ripple to support critical causes around the world. #RippleforGood!”

-A perfect example of how technology can contribute to making the world a little better.
+Another great example from Ripple on how technology can contribute to making the world a little better.

 Back in 2017 one of the most beloved football players nowadays, Lionel Messi, surprised his fans by becoming a brand ambassador for Sirin Labs.
 The company produces blockchain-enabled and extremely secure smartphones called Finney with a cold storage crypto wallet included.
 On one of his social media pages, Messi was very positive about this partnership and wrote: